akeever2/akeever/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: Project Portfolio
-description: "Give your projects a place to live online."
+description: "My portfolio includes abstracts, published papers, and products for research I have contributed to, as well as a collection of online educational resources I have created."
-author: "The R Markdown Team @RStudio"
+author: ""
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: false